On the Beilinson-Bloch conjecture over function fields: Introduction

-Our main references for intersection theory and motives are \cite{Fulton1998} and \cite{Andre2004}, respectively.
+Our main references for intersection theory and motives are \cite{Fulton1998} and \cite{Andre2004}, respectively (see \cite[Tag 0FG9]{stacks-project} for a condensed reference).
 For a finite-type, separated scheme $X$ over a field $k$, and a commutative ring $R$, the notation $Z_i(X)_R$ denotes the free $R$-module on the $i$-dimensional closed subvarieties of $X$.
 When each connected component of $X$ is pure-dimensional, so that the codimension of a closed subvariety of $X$ is well-defined, $Z^i(X)_R$ denotes the free $R$-module on the codimension-$i$ closed subvarieties of $X$.
 By $\CH_i(X)_R$ (resp. $\CH^i(X)_R$) we mean the Chow group of $X$, defined to be $Z_i(X)_R$ (resp. $Z^i(X)_R$) modulo rational equivalence.
+For $i < 0$, $\CH_i(X)_R$ and $\CH^i(X)_R$ are defined to be zero.
 For a closed subvariety $V$ of $X$, we let $[V]$ denote its class in $Z_\bullet(X)_R$.